dbelyaev/action-checkstyle/README.md

 * ### `filter_mode`

   Filtering mode for the reviewdog command.

-  See more in reviewdog documentation: https://github.com/reviewdog/reviewdog#filter-mode
+  For more information, see the reviewdog documentation: https://github.com/reviewdog/reviewdog#filter-mode

   **`Values:`** `[added, diff_context, file, nofilter]`